Entropy solutions to macroscopic IPM: Introduction

 \subsection{On the entropy condition}

 We emphasize that the solution we find is an entropy solution of \eqref{eq:subequation_inintroduction}, or rather \eqref{eq:nonlocal_hyperbolic_law}.
 The notion of entropy solution is stated in Definition \ref{def:entropy_solution}.
 This is consistent with the flat case $\gamma_0=0$ where, as said earlier, the relaxed minimizing movements scheme of Otto \cite{otto1999} converges to the entropy solution of \eqref{eq:nonlocal_hyperbolic_law} which in that case reduces to Burgers' equation.
 For an extended discussion concerning the selection of the entropy solution by the minimizing movements scheme (including other gradient flows as counterexamples where a corresponding selection fails) we refer to \cite{GigliOtto} where Gigli and Otto have revisited the IPM relaxation in the flat setting of Otto's original work \cite{otto1999}.
+In addition see also \cite{otto2001} for a stability result in the flat case.
 Concerning the general, non-flat case it was also conjectured by Otto \cite{otto_conjecture} that the convergence of the minimizing movements scheme to an entropy solution remains true.

 Moreover, we point out that some sort of choice among solutions of \eqref{eq:subequation_inintroduction} is critical in order to have a selection criterion.
 Indeed, already in the flat case solutions are clearly not unique, and also in the general case nonentropic solutions for \eqref{eq:subequation_inintroduction} can be obtained in an easier way, for instance via \eqref{eq:muskat_equation} below, cf. Remark \ref{rem:remark_after_mainthm}.
 We believe that the requirement of being an entropy solution leads to uniqueness for the intial value problem \eqref{eq:initial_data}, \eqref{eq:subequation_inintroduction}, but since the velocity $v$ depends on $\rho$ in a comparably singular nonlocal way, standard methods do not seem to work and uniqueness of entropy solutions to macroscopic IPM stands as an interesting open question.
 In any case, we emphasize that for the scheme we present there is a unique solution, and therefore our maximal dissipating subsolution is amenable to numerical calculations.